xymox12/libopenshot-WSB-Build-Environment/README.md

 LibOpenShot Repo and Windows Build docs: https://github.com/OpenShot/libopenshot

 These are notes of modifications/cahnges that allowed me to build the library.
-I need to rewrite these to follow the official documentation's order better.
+The tests are still reporting errors so treat this as a WIP.

 1. Download MSYS2 and GIT installers into the folder alongside the wsb file
 2. Change filenames & paths in wsb and ps1 file to match the location of these files.